 (b) Past service cost arises due to a change in benefits payable.
 This cost is recognised as an expense over the period until the benefits become vested.
-Unrecognised past service cost represents the amount of past service cost yet to be recognised as an expense.
+Unrecognised past service cost represents the amount of past service cost yet to be recognised in the operating statement.